BMG-Esports/stats-api-docs/src/pages/post/player/search.md

     - Required.
 Your search query.

 - **MaxResults** - *Integer*
-    - Limits the results to the specified number.
+    - Optional.
+Limits the results to the specified number.

 - **NextToken** - *String*
-    - A string specifiying the next page of results.
+    - Optional.
+A string specifiying the next page of results.

 ## Response